radubogdan/dotfiles/README.md

 #### [Neocomplcache](https://github.com/Shougo/neocomplcache.vim)

-Amaizing autocomplete plugin.
+Amazing autocomplete plugin.
 Just type and you will see how it pops up.

 ![Neocomplcache image][neo-img]

 #### [NerdCommenter](https://github.com/scrooloose/nerdcommenter)

-You can comment a line or mutliple lines easily.
-It will automaticaly recognize the languge.
+You can comment a line or multiple lines easily.
+It will automatically recognize the language.

 ```\cn``` - comment current line